I just got my second COVID-19 vaccine dose. Now what?

 Just before 8 a.m. on a chilly January morning in the Rocky Mountains, I took my place in line outside Taos Middle School with about a hundred others waiting to get the COVID-19 vaccine.

-I got my first shot of the Pfizer vaccine three weeks earlier with a far smaller group of perhaps two dozen, at a much smaller building adjacent to Holy Cross Hospital here in Taos, New Mexico.
-At that time, mainly healthcare workers and emergency responders were getting shots.
-As a local search and rescue volunteer, I was invited to get the vaccine with a group of first responders back on New Year's Eve Day.
+I got my first shot of the Pfizer vaccine three weeks earlier with a far smaller group, of perhaps two dozen, at a much smaller building adjacent to Holy Cross Hospital here in Taos, New Mexico.
+At that time, mainly health care workers and emergency responders were getting shots.
+As a local search and rescue volunteer, I was invited to get the vaccine with a group of first responders back on New Year's Eve.

 The operation has expanded significantly to include teachers, some seniors and essential workers and volunteers who come in contact with the public.
 The middle school's gymnasium has been transformed into a facility capable of delivering hundreds of doses of vaccine per day as they become available.